udexon/PhosCloudless/FSR2_Benefits.md

 - Most prospective group to develop Phos would be old programmers, facing age discrimination.

 Transfer knowledge in one programming language to others.
 Experience in 2 or more programming languages improve employability by a lot.
 Knowledge in stack machine is fundamental and useful in many applications.

+__Lower Barriers__

+1 out of 1000 users may have an idea to improve a feature or function or just a colour or icon.
+Conventional FSR1 allow change of code, but to build and run, barriers too big, involve front end, back end, initializing variables.

+__One word at a time__

+Other commercial benefits are derived from the above?
+Mechanism of transferring user editing code to commercial rewards.
+Liberating more user productivity by making programming and learning of programming simpler.

 #### Live Editing of Code while Programs are _IN EXECUTION_